aws-samples/sample-aws-modernization-with-superblocks/content/5_ModuleFive_Bedrock/02_InventoryAnalysis.md

 1. Create the Bedrock integration:

-    - Add a new Python step
+    - Add a new Python Function step
     - Name it "send_to_bedrock"
     - Add the following code to interact with Amazon Bedrock
     - Use the AWS integration you created in the previous section